 Father: Zinedine Zidane

-One of four sons of Zinedine Zidane, all of whom have followed their father into football, Enzo Fernandez is currently trying to make a name for himself away from Real Madrid — where his career started.
+One of four sons of Zinedine Zidane, all of whom have followed their father into football, Enzo Zidane (formerly known as Enzo Fernandez) is currently trying to make a name for himself away from Real Madrid — where his career started.

 Signed by Swiss club FC Lausanne-Sport from Alaves in January 2018, Enzo spent the following season on loan with CF Rayo Majadahonda.
-Fernandez joined Portuguese side Aves in the summer and scored two goals in 10 Primeira Liga appearances before joining Almeria on loan.
+Further spells at Aves and Almeria have followed, with Fernandez then calling French club Rodez his home before joining third-tier Spanish outfit Fuenlabrada.

 However good the quartet turn out to be, they will have a hard time living up to the Zidane name, with Zinedine widely regarded as one of the best footballers ever to grace the game.